KanciorzOszust/Open-Source-ProbabilityDistributions/README.md

 * Kullback-Leibler divergence (**rarely**)
 * Expected shortfall (**rarely**)

-(*Note every class require MathLibrary class in the same catalog*)

-(*Note2 it isn't perfect, distributions can have some errors and imperfections mostly Joint Distributions*)
+(*Note: it isn't perfect, distributions can have some errors and imperfections mostly Joint Distributions*)

 If you find any bug or if you want to ask some questions write at (jasiekpojda@gmail.com)